Jessie-Watt/Critical-Analysis-of-Medical-Students-Health-Records/README.md

 The third activity on this task I inserted a new Pivot table, then I dragged the 'students ID' to the 'value' section, and the 'blood type' to the 'row' section this produced a pivot table showing the summation of students, I changed the 'sum' to 'count' hence this produced the total number of students and their different blood type.
 The fourth activity on this task I inserted a new Pivot table, then I dragged the 'students ID' to the 'value' section and the 'smoking' to the 'row' section this produced a pivot table showing the summation of students, I changed the 'sum' to 'count' hence this produced the total number of students smoking, and those who do not smoke.
-To determine the total number of diabetic students I inserted a new Pivot table, then I dragged the 'Diabetes' to the 'row' section and the 'Student ID' to the 'value' section this produced a pivot table showing the summation of students, I changed the 'sum' to 'count' hence this produced the total number of diabetic students, and non-diabetic students.
+To determine the total number of diabetic students I inserted a new Pivot table, the pivot table fields box popped-up containing the all the headers on my table then I dragged the 'Diabetes' to the 'row' section and the 'Student ID' to the 'value' section this produced a pivot table showing the summation of students, I changed the 'sum' to 'count' hence this produced the total number of diabetic students, and non-diabetic students.
 I also removed the grandtotal from this section.

 # **Data Visualization of the pivot tables using pivot charts**